scottng/cryptography-with-go/README.md

 This repository contains programs that apply various cryptographic algorithms using Go's crypto package.
 Each Go file is a stand-alone command line program.

-**Disclaimer:** These are programming exercises and are not meant to be used in any secure application.
+These are programming exercises and are not meant to be used in any secure application.

 ## Instructions